TheresaLui/SelfHelpContent_v2/articles/compute-classiccompute-generic/classiccompute-rolestartupandrecycling.md

 A role instance may loop between **Started**, **Initializing**, **Busy**, and **Stopped**.
 This condition could indicate a problem with your application code, package, or configuration file. <br>

 ## **Recommended steps**
-1. Check the detailed error message of your Role Instance from the Overview blade. <br>
+1. Check the detailed error message of Role Instances which are not in Ready state from the Overview blade of your Cloud Service. <br>

 2. Check if your detailed error message matches common issues that cause roles to be **Busy** or **Recycling**: <br>
   * [Role throwing unhandled exceptions while initializing or stopping] (https://blogs.msdn.microsoft.com/kwill/2013/08/20/troubleshooting-scenario-1-role-recycling/) <br>